This will be my personal history of the Internet. Because some of it is from memory I will be editing this page extensively.

 My beginning web pages were sent to our network manager, Ruth Watson.
 Later, Ruth and I were to teach teach a couple of classes a semester.
 She suggested creating "Deb's Web" and it stayed around for a while before search engines were available.
 The whole premise of "Deb's Web" was to list interesting sites to visit.

-There was a lot of funding needed to get everyone onboard the "Information superhighway" as it was called then.
+There was a lot of funding needed to get everyone onboard the "Information superhighway" as it was called by the media then.
 Computer labs and classrooms, routers and wiring - lots of pulled wiring - was needed.
 Ruth Watson, Larry Jones and many other people at Kent State University worked on funding.
 I worked on having fun with it.

 The best way to get funding is to have politicians visit.
 I am not sure the date but at one point with news cameras running I was teaching then Governor George Voinovich how to create web pages.
 I was so terribly shy and though the video is probably lost it had to have shown in the videos taken that day.
 For me, creating web sites has always been fun.